Climate Change Indicators in the United States

 - The PDI (see Figure 3) shows fluctuating cyclone intensity for most of the mid- to late 20th century, followed by a noticeable increase since 1995 (similar to the ACE Index).
 These trends are associated with variations in sea surface temperature in the tropical Atlantic (see Figure 2).

-- Despite the apparent increases in tropical cyclone activity in Figures 2 and 3, changes in observation methods over time make it difficult to know for certain whether tropical storm activity has actually shown a long-term increase.
-4
+- Despite the apparent increases in tropical cyclone activity in Figures 2 and 3, changes in observation methods over time make it difficult to know whether tropical storm activity has actually shown a long-term increase.
+3

 Hurricanes, tropical storms, and other intense rotating storms fall into a general category called cyclones.
 There are two main types of cyclones: tropical and extratropical (those that form outside the tropics).
 Tropical cyclones get their energy from warm tropical oceans.
 Extratropical cyclones get their energy from the jet stream and from temperature differences between cold, dry air masses from higher latitudes and warm, moist air masses from lower latitudes.